top of page

 May I attend for a partial week?

-We have reserved a limited number of slots for a partial week arriving between 3-5pm on Wednesday, July 9 - Saturday, July 12 with option to stay an additional night for the GMHG.
-The fee of around $545 double occupancy will cover 3 nights, 7 meals, and the ball.
-The single occupancy rate is about $635.
+We have reserved a limited number of slots for a partial week arriving between 3-5pm on Wednesday, July 8 - Saturday, July 11 with an option to stay an additional night for the GMHG.
+The fee of around $555 double occupancy will cover 3 nights, 7 meals, and the ball.
+The single occupancy rate is about $645.

 May I come for the weekend?